innolitics/rdm/README.md

 References to regulatory documents are made in double square brackets throughout the RDM documentation.
 For example, [[62304:5.1.9]] refers to section 5.1.9 of the IEC62304:2006 standard.

-## Medical Devices with vs. without Hardware Components
+## Medical Devices with Hardware Components

 RDM is designed to work well for medical devices with and without hardware components.

 Medical devices that contain a hardware component must comply with a larger body of standards, for example IEC60601-1.
 When this is the case, the _software requirements_ must be tied to the larger _system requirements_.

 RDM works well with "software only devices" (also known as Software as a Medical Device, SaMD).
 In this case, the _software requirements_ and _system requirements_ are equivalent [5.2.1].

-## Identifier Namespaces

-There are various "regulatory items" that need to be tracked with unique identifiers.
-Identifiers must be unique within their respective namespace.
-In particular:

-- system requirements (if the software system is part of a larger medical device system)
-- software requirements
-- software items
-- hazardous situations
-- risk controls

 ## User Guide